cs4241-19a/a2-shortstack/README.md

 - the main results of the implementation, does it really address the problem?
 It does address the problem as the user can always keep their characters in order
 - any additional implications of the resulting application, or possibly areas for future work that have been discovered as part of the design and implementation activities

-(Note that when I use the above formula, I aim to have only one sentence per thought in order to remain concise.)

 http://a2-noblekalish.glitch.me

 ## Technical Achievements